SEARCH

 How Much Does a Conveyancer Cost?

+Technically yes, but it’s risky.
 From a legal perspective you don’t need a specialist to represent you during the purchase or the sale, however, it is recommended that you engage one for the property process.
+Each state has strict requirements for contracts, disclosures, and timing.
+Missing even a single document or deadline can lead to legal disputes or financial penalties.

 A homeowner reviewing legal documents related to conveyancing